 Better Health + No Bugs = Happiness

 No truer words were ever spoken.
 Happiness is a healthy body and pest free pets, home and garden.
 So put out the welcome mat and say hello to happiness, because this dusty wonder is always welcome.
-Your chooks will be pest free and flap-happy with glee living in one of our wonderfully crafted chicken coops -- the Taj Mahal, the Penthouse and the Mansion are all perfectly ventilated for optimal health.
+Your chooks will be pest free and flap-happy with glee living in a wonderfully crafted chicken coop that is perfectly ventilated for optimal health.
 Diatomaceous Earth is the one and only healthy dust.
 Happy dusting!